 She added the second-line approach of “more chemotherapy and at higher doses” often doesn’t work.
 Dr. Sehn is not surprised “a novel approach and a cellular therapy” outperformed chemotherapy.

 Larger message about cancer cell and gene therapy

 Long-term, this news has an effect for more than just people with blood cancers.
 Alliance for Cancer Gene Therapy championed CAR T-cell therapy for blood cancers at the beginning of the century – and our support opened the doors for the first FDA approvals, and first patient survivor stories.
 The most impactful way to make cancer cell and gene therapy more accessible to patients is to continue to build a pipeline of research that leads to successful clinical trials and new product approvals.

 The potential for CAR T-cell therapies and other cell and gene therapies to succeed in solid tumors, such as pancreatic cancer and brain cancer – the current focus of Alliance for Cancer Gene Therapy (ACGT).

-With the support of our donors, ACGT is driving breakthroughs in cell and gene therapy research to develop more innovative treatments to defeat all cancers.
+With the support of our donors, ACGT is driving breakthroughs in cell therapy and gene therapy to develop more innovative treatments to defeat all cancers.
 Today, these breakthrough FDA-approved CAR T-cell therapies for blood cancers, including Yescarta and Breyanzi, are changing lives thanks to our early funding.